Pod41/ZaynaShoppingAppPart1/README.md

 **Required Must-have Stories**

-- [x] Customers can log in thier account
+- [x] Customers can log in their account
+   - [x] create an icon for the app
+   - [x] create a splash screen and wait for 20 sec each time the app starts
+   - [x] create a server and user table to create an account or get access to an existing account
+   - [x] create UI for login activity.
+   - [x] connect the app to the server and user table
 - [ ] Customers can see a list of available clooth for sale
 - [ ] Customer can go to checkout and place an online order.
 - [ ] Customer can see thier profile which includes information such as address, life-time orders and so on.